HMS Warwick (D25): Construction and design

 On 9 December 1916, the British Admiralty placed an order for 21 large destroyers based on the V class, which became the Admiralty W class.
 Of these ships, two, Warwick and Wessex were to be built by the Tyneside shipbuilder Hawthorn Leslie & Company.

 Warwick was 312 ft long overall and 300 ft between perpendiculars, with a beam of 26 ft 6 in and a draught of between 10 ft 9 in and 11 ft 11+1/2 in depending on load.
 Displacement was 1100 LT standard, and up to 1490 LT deep load.
 Three oil-fed Yarrow boilers raising steam at 250 psi fed Brown-Curtis geared steam turbines which developed 27,000 shp, driving two screws for a maximum designed speed of 34 kn.
 The ship carried 368 LT of oil giving a range of 3500 nmi at 15 kn.

 Warwick's main gun armament consisted of four 4-inch Mk V QF guns in four single mounts on the ship's centerline.
 These were disposed as two forward and two aft in superimposed firing positions.
 A single QF 3-inch (76 mm) 20 cwt anti-aircraft gun was mounted aft of the second funnel.
 Aft of the 3-inch gun, she carried six 21-inch torpedo tubes mounted in two triple mounts on the center-line.
 Warwick was one of 13 V and W-class destroyers converted for minelaying during the First World War, with rails for up to 66 mines fitted.

 Warwick was laid down at Leslie's Hebburn shipyard on 10 March 1917.
 She was launched on 28 December 1917 and completed 18 March 1918.
+She was the sixth ship with the name Warwick to be commissioned into the Royal Navy.